Dictionary.com

 noun

-to fish by trolling with a drail.
+1. (intr) to fish with a drail

 Origin of drail

-1625–35; Americanism; special use of obsolete English, Middle English drail to drag along, apparently alteration of trail under influence of drag, draw, etc.
+1625–35; special use of obsolete English, Middle English drail to drag along, apparently alteration of trail under influence of drag, draw, etc.